codeigniter4/docs-update/docs/incoming/incomingrequest.md

 ### Filtering Input Data

 To maintain security of your application, you will want to filter all input as you access it.
 You can pass the type of filter to use as the second parameter of any of these methods.
 The native `filter_var()` function is used for the filtering.
-Head over to the PHP manual for a list of \[valid filter types](#https://www.php.net/manual/en/filter.filters.php)\_.
+Head over to the PHP manual for a list of [valid filter types](https://www.php.net/manual/en/filter.filters.php).

 Filtering a POST variable would look like this: